injurymap/dummy/README.md

 The project should be run in VS Code Dev Container.
 (Ctrl + Shift + P > Reopen Folder in Dev Container)

-1. Create local database with:
+1. Create local database with (run inside the Postgres docker container) if does not exist:

 ```
 su - postgres